r21gh/ebpf-development/README.md

 # ebpf-development
-This repository contains the required lima configuration and sample Golang code for eBPF development on Mac.
+This repository contains the required lima configuration for eBPF development.